 Mobi also includes a showerhead and brush attachment, though neither are particularly useful for bike cleaning.

-Roughly the size of a piece of carry-on luggage, the Bosch Fontus is a fully self-contained unit which runs on the brand’s standard 18v cordless power tool batteries.
+Roughly the size of a piece of carry-on luggage, the Bosch Fontus is a fully self-contained unit that runs on the brand’s standard 18v cordless power tool batteries.

-For a portable unit, the Fontus has a sizable 15-litre water tank, and weighs nearly 10kg empty — luckily there are wheels and an extendable handle, so you don’t have to lift and carry the hefty unit.
+For a portable unit, the Fontus has a sizeable four gallon / 15 liter water tank, and weighs nearly 10kg empty — luckily there are wheels and an extendable handle, so you don’t have to lift and carry the hefty unit.

 The spray gun looks like a garden hose head and offers four spray patterns and four levels of pressure topping out a 218psi.